truenas/documentation/content/TrueCommand/Administration/Users.md

 ## Deleting User Accounts

-To delete an account details and permissions, open the *Configure* <i class="material-icons" aria-hidden="true" title="Settings">settings</i>menu and click **Users**.
+To delete an account details and permissions, open the **Configure** <i class="material-icons" aria-hidden="true" title="Settings">settings</i> menu and click **Users**.
-When the users page loads, click the delete button <i class="material-icons" aria-hidden="true" title="Delete">delete</i> to the right of the user you wish to delete.
+When the users page loads, click the delete button <i class="material-icons" aria-hidden="true" title="Delete">delete</i> to the right of the user you want to delete.
-A popup will appear to confirm deletion of the user.
+A popup displays to confirm deletion of the user.

 ![Users Delete](/images/TrueCommand/2.0/UsersDeleteUser.png "Users Delete")

 ## Organizing Users into Teams